Epidemics in Chorão Island: Causes

-According to Teresa Alburquerque "Chorão Island was raged by a violent epidemic of Influenza.
-But the Epidemic was attributed to many causes: among them was the absence of free ventilation of air which was stifled and vitiated by dense willows on one side and on the other by hill that obstructed the houses; warm and heavy air caused by rocks and scarcity of good drinking water during hot season, which obliged the people to have re-course to well water, at a time when most of the wells were contaminated due to various causes.
+The epidemic was attributed to many causes: among them was the absence of free ventilation of air which was stifled and vitiated by dense willows on one side and on the other by hill that obstructed the houses; warm and heavy air caused by rocks and scarcity of good drinking water during hot seasons, which obliged the people to have to drink well water, at a time when most of the wells were contaminated.

 Diaspora

-Emigration had become one of the important factors in the development of its riches and there are now many illustrious person, natives of Chorão Island, living outside Goa who are filling high positions and have brought honour to the land of their father, thereby maintaining the traditions of the Chorão Island.
+Many have emigrated in search of higher employment, allowing the economy of Chorão island to recover somewhat.